 At the heart of this is putting the emphasis on the needs of the participant.
 Is the sport system geared up for meeting their needs at each stage of their development?
-Are your child or athlete's needs at the centre of your decision making?
+Are our athlete's needs at the centre of your decision making?